Job Market Paper

 Presentations:

-Carnegie Mellon University, Rice University
+World Federation of Exchanges Webinar, Carnegie Mellon University, Rice University

 Media and Policy Comments: